Classification of locally standard $T$-pseudomanifolds over topological stratified pseudomanifolds: Introduction

+This theorem demonstrates that the introduction of locally standard $T$-pseudomanifolds enables a unified treatment of both complete toric varieties and compact locally standard $T$-manifolds.

+\begin{rem} In the proof of this theorem, one must verify that the orbit spaces of these spaces admit the structure of a topological stratified pseudomanifold.
+For instance, although it may be a routine exercise for experts to show that a convex polytope has such a structure, we were unable to find a reference containing a complete proof.
+Therefore, we include a proof in this paper (see Proposition~\ref{polytope is pseudomanifold}). \end{rem}

-In Section~\ref{section 12}, we show that the canonical model constructed from characteristic data admits a locally standard \(T\)-pseudomanifold structure.
-Combined with the invariance of this property under weakly $T$-equivariant homeomorphisms (see Proposition~\ref{inv of T-pseudomanifold}), this implies that any space realized as a canonical model (up to weakly equivariant homeomorphism) admits the structure of a locally standard $T$-pseudomanifold.
-Using this fact, in Sections~\ref{section: unit sphere} and~\ref{sec: applications}, we show that {\it complete toric varieties} and {\it compact locally standard \(T\)-manifolds} admit locally standard \(T\)-pseudomanifold structures.
-Finally, in Section~\ref{last ex}, we provide an example that is neither a complete toric variety nor a locally standard \(T\)-manifold.
+In Sections~\ref{section: unit sphere} and~\ref{sec: applications}, we show that the {\it unit sphere with the standard torus action}, {\it complete toric varieties}, and {\it compact locally standard $T$-manifolds} admit the structure of a locally standard $T$-pseudomanifold.
+Finally, in Section~\ref{last ex}, we provide an example that is neither a complete toric variety nor a locally standard $T$-manifold.
 This example is the Thom space of a complex line bundle over a Hirzebruch surface, which has a pyramid as its orbit space.

-In Appendix~\ref{app: topology}, we collect several topological lemmas needed for the proof of the main theorem.
+In Appendix~\ref{app: topology}, we prepare a topological lemma needed for the proof of the main theorem.
 In Appendix~\ref{BB}, we review basic notions of {\it topological stratified pseudomanifolds}.
 In Appendix~\ref{sec: polytope}, we provide a detailed proof that convex polytopes admit such a structure.
-While this may be straightforward for experts, we include the proof because no complete treatment exists in the literature.
 We also explain how to construct a {\it characteristic functor} from a {\it characteristic function} on a simple convex polytope.